-New!
-In order to complete the revised BLM Volunteer Service Agreement form (also available in hardcopy) for fiscal year 2019 starting October 1, 2018, volunteers should check each of the boxes listing the services they plan to provide during the course of the year.
+In order to complete the revised BLM Volunteer Service Agreement form (also available in hardcopy) for fiscal year 2020 starting October 1, 2019, volunteers should check each of the boxes listing the services they plan to provide during the course of the year and then send email to email@example.com about how to submit the form.
 The volunteer roles associated with those services are described in the pages below:

 Join Tucson Audubon Society for two events in September:

 The Great Backyard Bird Count runs from February 16 to 19

 Join a Global Bird Count for The Year of the Bird